Divine1/Spring-Boot/boot-web-basic.md

 # boot-web-basic

-#### what is this project about?
+### What is this project about?
-This is a web project with jsp pages.
+This is a web project with jsp files.

 Setting up a project from scratch could be time consuming if not done right.
 This project is a boiler plate and it is ready-to-run state.